 The AI or machine learning systems cannot judge what is right for the business problems and what kind of domain knowledge will help them.
-And they do not know what the trends and predictions mean in the real world context and how it can benefit the business as a whole.
-Hence the Data Scientist is here to stay and the demand for these skills is at an all-time high.
+And they do not know what the trends and predictions mean in the real world context and how they can benefit the business as a whole.

-Generally, building all the Machine Learning & Deep Learning models amount to about 15-25% of total time in Data Science pipeline.
-More than 50-60% of the time in Data Science pipeline goes into Data Cleaning, Data Preparation & Data Collection.
+Generally, building all the Machine Learning & Deep Learning models amount to about 15-25% of the total time in the Data Science pipeline.
+More than 50-60% of the time in the Data Science pipeline goes into Data Cleaning, Data Preparation & Data Collection.

 Although this is a prerequisite, mastering data science is not just about learning the fancy tools and languages.
 You are not just a programmer, though the tools and languages help in so many ways.

-It requires analytical and business acumen along with the understanding of the applications of statistics, machine learning and AI for solving business problems.
+It requires analytical and business acumen along with an understanding of the applications of statistics, machine learning, and AI for solving business problems.

 A lot of people debate that the Data Science hype is too much and it won't last long.
 The fact is, data Science has become one of the most important aspects in determining the success of any organization irrespective of the domain.

-Watch this bonus video to learn about Top 4 Data Science Resume Myths.
+Watch this bonus video to learn about the Top 4 Data Science Resume Myths.

 Written in Collaboration with Aditya Gupta, Data Scientist at Board Infinity

-If your are stuck in your career, or want to enhance your career in field of data science, web development, digital marketing and cloud computing.
-You can get in touch with our senior career guides and get instant career advice.
+If you are stuck in your career or want to enhance your career in the fields of data science, web development, digital marketing, and cloud computing, you can get in touch with our senior career guides and get instant career advice.